a-schaefers/grubbe-mkconfig/readme.md

+# I rock ZFS on Funtoo Linux and it's awesome. </shameless promotion>

 ### ABOUT
 ![Grub Menu with Boot Envs](https://github.com/a-schaefers/grubbe-mkconfig/raw/master/pic.jpg)

-**grubbe-mkconfig is a simple script which can be used as a beadm wrapper to automatically generate ZFS boot environment GRUB menu entries in Linux.**
+## grubbe-mkconfig is a simple script which can be used as a beadm wrapper to automatically generate ZFS boot environment GRUB menu entries in Linux.

 Linux users have various beadm ports available, such as https://github.com/TemptorSent/beadm, but unlike FreeBSD or OpenIndiana, Linux-beadm created boot environments do not display automatically in the GRUB menu.
 I am aware there is some GRUB-related code in these various beadm scripts that is disabled by default, but on first appearance it looked messy and hard to figure out what was going on.
 Instead of hacking on that script, with the help of a friend I put together this little wrapper to do what I wanted.